folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "And so it's up, if you ain't one of ours, it's bad news" > Ain't one of ours

-* By saying “it’s up”, Kendrick could be indicating that the “time is up”, which would connect back to the first line of each verse which said “It’s time to watch the party die”.
+* By saying “it’s up,” Kendrick could be indicating that the “time is up,” which would connect back to the first line of each verse that said, “It’s time to watch the party die.”

-* Kendrick asserts that the death of "the party" will be bad news to those who "ain't one of ours".
+* Kendrick asserts that the death of "the party" will be bad news to those who "ain't one of ours."

-* Using the phrase "ain't one of ours" to refer to people outside of the community or outside of the circle of trust mirrors the core mesage of the battle track "Not Like Us" where Kendrick mentions Drake and the members of Drake's crew by name prior to the chorus where Kenrick repeatedly said "They not like us."
+* Using the phrase "ain't one of ours" to refer to people outside of the community or outside of the circle of trust mirrors the core message of the battle track "Not Like Us," where Kendrick mentions Drake and the members of Drake's crew by name prior to the chorus where Kendrick repeatedly said, "They not like us."

 {{< /details >}}